Can aquatic therapy relieve back pain?

-Aquatic therapy combines exercise and hydrotherapy in a personalized program tailored to the individual patient.
+Aquatic therapy combines exercise and hydrotherapy in a personalized program that’s tailored to the individual patient.
 The goals of aquatic therapy are to:

-- Strengthen muscles (especially core muscles) by using the viscosity of the water as a natural form of resistance.
+- Strengthen muscles (especially core muscles) by using the viscosity of the water as a natural form of resistance

-- Regain mobility by having the patient perform a range of motion that is not possible during land-based activity.
+- Regain mobility by having the patient perform a range of motion that is not possible during land-based activity

-- Ease muscle pain via immersion in warm water.
+- Ease muscle pain via immersion in warm water

-Some spinal conditions, such as herniated discs, arthritis of the spine, degenerative disc disease, and spondylolisthesis, respond well to exercise – yet the pain from these conditions usually severely limits the patient’s movement.
+Some spinal conditions, such as herniated discs, arthritis of the spine, degenerative disc disease and spondylolisthesis respond well to exercise, yet the pain from these conditions usually severely limits the patient’s movement.
 Since the body’s natural buoyancy in water reduces the stresses of gravity on the spine, aquatic therapy provides a less painful experience than other forms of physical therapy and exercise.